azavea/raster-vision/docs/rv2/index.rst

    > rastervision2 run aws_batch -p tiny_spacenet.py

-See the :ref:`quickstart` for a more complete description of using this example.
+See the :ref:`rv2_quickstart` for a more complete description of using this example.

-.. _documentation:
+.. _rv2_documentation:

 Documentation
 ==================